 I took a video of the battle.
 That day everywhere I went several children followed me.
 Right smack dab in the middle of this video you can hear this child blurt out, “The dead guy’s walking!”
 Irritated me at first but now I just smile.
 If you notice in this video you will see several Ms. Johnny Rebs.
 And if you see some soldiers or horsemen with sticks instead of guns, that is because they aren’t old enough to have the guns.

-And each year, the Union and Confederate cavalry, gunners and infantry fight to take control of this field in Martin County.
+And each year, the Union and Confederate cavalry, gunners and infantry fight to take control of this field near Hamilton, NC.
 The Confederates emerge first, firing guns and cannons.
 Then out of nowhere come the marching Union soldiers and horsemen.
 Slowly, the Confederates retreat and fall to their deaths.
 A tattered American flag borne by a Union soldier moves across the field and in an hour it is over.

-On Friday night they fire the cannons.
+On Friday night the soldiers fire the cannons.
 The Confederates had 11 cannons to protect the dirt-mound fort that sat 70-feet high above the Roanoke River.
 One of the jobs of the fort was to protect the construction site of the Ironclad Ram C.S.S.
 Albemarle, often called the Ram Albemarle.
 The story of the Albemarle is a fascinating one.
-I should write a blog post about that one day.

 FOR MORE INFORMATION: